migpimenta/kafka-by-example/chapter1/README.md

 ## Concepts Deep Dive

-This section provides detailed explanations of the core Kafka concepts covered in this exercise.
+This section provides detailed explanations of the core Kafka concepts covered in this chapter.

 ### Topics and Partitions